katyhuff/blog/_posts/2014-05-05-women-only-events.markdown

 of a learning or working environment is so pervasive it can be simultaneously indetectible and debilitating.
 It was jolting to notice in these events that a room full of women is vastly different from the culture I breathe day-to-day.
-As we are chronically exposed to the effects of our gendered culture, it's easy to forget their power.
-A few hours not feeling the weight of my 'otherness' reminded me of the mass of the culture that still needs to be shifted
+As we are chronically exposed to the effects of our gendered culture, we somtimes forget their power.
+A few hours not feeling the weight of my 'otherness' reminded me of the immense mass of the culture that still needs to be shifted.